ecmerkle/blavsam/README.md

-# bsam
+# blavsam

 A Bayesian structural after measurement approach.
 Under development.

-bsam is supported by the Institute of Education Sciences, U.S. Department of Education, Grant R305D210044.
+blavsam is supported by the Institute of Education Sciences, U.S. Department of Education, Grant R305D210044.